trip1ech/trip1ech.github.io/_posts/2023-10-01-move-to-earn.md

 permalink: /projects/move2earn/
 ---

-The Move to Earn (M2E) Sport Data Hackathon was a corporate competition focused on sport technology, promoting cross-industry collaboration and data altruism.
-**I represented H2U as a finalist, earning a Distinction Award and a prize of 500,000 TWD.**
+The Move to Earn (M2E) Sport Data Hackathon was a corporate competition focused on sport technology, promoting cross-industry collaboration and data altruism.As a product manager intern, **I had the unique opportunity to represent H2U in this competition.
+I successfully advanced to the finalist stage and earned a Distinction Award along with a prize of 500,000 TWD.**

 ![](/static/img/M2E/m2e-photo-big.png)